HLPP vs Term Insurance: Which is Better for Home Loans | PolicyX

 What is HLPP?

-What is The Term Plan?
+What is a Term Plan?

-Comparing HLPP & Term plan
+Comparing HLPP & Term Plan

 1. Type of Cover